This article was originally shared by the National Center on Sexual Exploitation and is reposted with permission. It has been edited for length.

 1. Pornography feeds the growing appetites of child sexual abusers

-Pornography has a number of public health impacts and negative consequences to the user, their network, and society.
-Pornography is connected to increased violence against women, increased demand for prostitution and sex trafficking, and even to increased sexual dysfunction in otherwise healthy young men.
+Porn has several public health impacts and negative consequences to the user, their network, and society.
+Pornography is connected to increased violence against women, increased demand for prostitution and sex trafficking, and even increased sexual dysfunction in otherwise healthy young men.
 (Learn more about this here and here.)

 Pornography also can be connected to the sexual abuse of children.
 Consider some of the following connections.